Harmanjot Khabra - Bengaluru FC's Swiss Army Knife | Goal.com

 Additionally, Nishu Kumar will miss the game because of a red card he picked up in the closing moments of the first leg.
 Bengaluru defender Albert Serran is likely to stay away from the action due to an injury he picked up on Sunday and it remains to be seen if Sunil Chhetri – who sustained a knock on his hamstring – will be 100 per cent fit to see the tie off.

 These complications suggest that the entire team must step up at the Salt Lake Stadium to complete the job they started at the Sree Kanteerava Stadium.
-Bengaluru’s Swiss Army Knife Harmanjot Singh Khabra, in particular, will need to step with his best foot forward.
+Bengaluru will need another big performance from their Swiss Army Knife Harmanjot Singh Khabra, in particular.

 The 31-year-old can play anywhere in midfield, as a left-back, right-back or a wing-back if needed.
 Against ATK, he started in midfield but slowly drifted to right-back when Bengaluru shifted to a five-man defence.
+He also played as an auxiliary centre-back after Nishu Kumar was sent off.
 Regardless, he performed admirably all over the pitch and played a key role in silencing ATK’s dangerous attack.

 In the second leg, Khabra could be deployed on the left as either a full-back or a wing-back.
 Ashique Kuruniyan is another candidate for the same position but his numbers so far this season don’t make a fair case for him.

-Yes, Khabra has made a couple of mistakes this season but gives it his 100 per cent every time he takes to the field.
+Yes, Khabra has made a glaring error this season, against Mumbai City FC, but gives it his 100 per cent every time he takes to the field.
 In fact, he is a big-game player who does his job to the best of his abilities, wherever it is on the pitch.

-Khabra is also a leader on the pitch, having captained East Bengal during his time in Kolkata and led them to a Federation Cup triumph.
+Khabra is also a leader, having captained East Bengal during his time in Kolkata and led them to numerous Federation Cup triumphs.
 More importantly, he has experience in winning titles with East Bengal and Chennaiyin FC even before he made the move to Bengaluru FC.
+He is one player who had alerady won titles before moving to Bengaluru unlike many of his colleagues.

 The Blues have lost just one knockout tie since they entered the ISL – the 2017-18 final against Chennaiyin.
 It also happens to be the only knockout game Khabra has missed.
 Whether it is causation or correlation is up for debate but his ability to step up and help the team in tough situations surely isn’t.